jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Here's a function instead of the entire `user` object.
+Let's try passing a function instead of the entire `user` object.
 Type error again.

 :::